OFTEC Renewables Registration

 For biomass – QCF units J/502/9406, L/502/9407, R/502/9411, K/502/9415, Y/502/9412 and H/502/9414

 Alternatively you can apply via the ‘experienced worker route’ providing you have demonstrable experience and manufacturers’ training.
-For further information please visit the MCS website.
+For further information please click here and scroll down to page 8.

 For more detailed information about MCS certification, please contact OFTEC’s registration team.